 ARTICLE 5.
 Penalties for dead-ball fouls are administered separately and in order of occurrence (A.R.
-10-1-5-I-III) [Exception: When dead-ball unsportsmanlike or dead-ball personal fouls by both teams are reported to the referee and before any of the penalties have been completed, the fouls offset, the number or type of down established before the fouls occurred is unaffected, and the penalties are canceled, except that any disqualified player must leave the game (Rules 5-2-6 and 10-2-2-a)].
+10-1-5-I-III) [Exception: When dead-ball unsportsmanlike or dead-ball personal fouls by both teams are reported to the referee and none of the penalties have been completed, the yardage penalties cancel and the number or type of down established before the fouls occurred is unaffected.
+Any disqualified player must leave the game (Rules 5-2-6 and 10-2-2-a)].